Kateve52911/knitflix/README.md

 ## Contributing

-Currently this is a school project I am doing at Noroff, and thus it is not open for contributions now.
+Currently this is a school project I am doing while studing at Noroff, and thus it is not open for contributions right now.
 However, should it open for contributions later.

 When contributing please follow the code of conduct found [here](docs/CODE_OF_CONDUCT.md)